This Internet-Approved Beauty Routine Totally Changed My Mornings

 This is a good time to mention that I'm a total, "I-can't-get-out-of-my-warm-fluffy-sheets-this-morning" kind of person.
 I hate feeling cold and the thought of taking a freezing shower first thing in the morning makes me want to scream in agony and hide under my duvet.

-Still, I tried it for five days in a row.
-Each cold shower wound up being a little different than the last, and I wove in some new techniques like rubbing my body with coconut oil (another one of Miranda Kerr's favorite morning rituals) and dry brushing, just to see how each fit into my new approach to beauty.

-Press play above to see what I learned from my five days of freezing showers — and comment below with your own tips for a revitalized morning routine.
+Press play above to see what I learned from my five days of freezing showers — and comment below with your own tips for a revitalised morning routine.

 Read This Next: